14annant/tannan/README.md

 - **Data Engineering**: Proficient in developing and implementing efficient ETL processes, automating data workflows, and ensuring data integrity.
 - **Collaboration**: Experienced in cross-functional teamwork, translating business requirements into technical solutions, and driving project success.
 - **Data Quality**: Skilled in data cleansing, validation, and monitoring, resulting in improved data accuracy and reliability.
-- **Programming**: Proficient in SQL, Python, and R, with a knack for using these tools to transform data into actionable insights.
+- **Programming**: Proficient in SQL, Python, Spark, and R, with a knack for using these tools to transform data into actionable insights.
-- **Tools**: Experienced with SAP Data Services, Microsoft SQL Server, Oracle, GitHub, and more.
+- **Tools**: Experienced with SAP Data Services, DataBricks, Microsoft SQL Server, Oracle, GitHub, and more.

 ## Featured Repositories